Caldwell, Idaho

 Caldwell (locally CALL-dwel) is a city in and the county seat of Canyon County, Idaho, United States.
 Caldwell is the 5th most populous city in Idaho.
+As of the 2020 census, Caldwell had a population of 59,996.

-Caldwell is considered part of the Boise metropolitan area and is the location of the College of Idaho.
+Caldwell is considered part of the Boise metropolitan area, and is the location of the College of Idaho.
+The city is located approximately 24 mi west of Boise, and approximately 17 mi east of the Oregon border.